martimy/clab_yang/docs/tutorial.md

 The username/password, if required, are *admin/NokiaSrl1*.

-Once logged in, you will be in the running mode:
+Once logged in, you will be in the running mode (the bottom of the screen shows the current mode):

 ```
 Welcome to the srlinux CLI.